 As a student, moving to London can be nerve-wracking, and perhaps a little bit scary.
 If you’re moving to London from another country, or even from elsewhere in the UK, it can take a little getting used to but, ultimately, will be well worth the upheaval!

-Here are our top five tips for settling in to student life in the capital city.
+Here are our top five tips for settling into student life in London.

 It’s amazing how much you can discover just by making your way around on foot.
 After you’ve settled in to your new accommodation, exploring the streets closest to you is the easiest way to learn your way around and find out what amenities you have nearby.